jaheyns/CfdOF/README.md

 detected in common default install locations).
 Note that if you have loaded the desired OpenFOAM environment already, the install directory should be left blank.
-This also applies in the case of packages that are integrated into the system, such as the Debian OpenFOAM package

 cfMesh and HiSA can be installed using the Preferences panel described above, and can be downloaded and built from their source